 This little-known gem should be better known, because it portrays a problem afflicting many marriages after a certain point, say seven years: The spouses are bored with each other.
 More, they are bored with their lives and routines, in pre-World War II London.
 But war, notably one that’s the life-and-death geopolitical struggle this war was, confers significance on the lives of those who fight in it.
 That is the case for Robert (Robert Donat), a bookkeeper, when he’s drafted into the Royal Navy, but also for Cathy (Deborah Kerr), who signs up for the Women’s Royal Naval Service.
 Both find new utility in their wartime roles, new humanity in their comrades; Cathy’s comrade Dizzy (Glynis Johns) introduces her to lipstick, glamour.
-Both have fleeting infatuations, Robert pursuing his nurse (Ann Todd), who tends him after his hands are burned in battle, while Cathy is pursued by Dizzy’s cousin.
+Both have fleeting infatuations, Robert pursuing the nurse (Ann Todd) who tends him after his hands are burned in battle, while Cathy is pursued by Dizzy’s cousin.
 Robert and Cathy stay in touch with letters, but nothing prepares them for life together again: They are new people, Robert a hero.
 Reunion goes bumpily at first (very), but eventually….
 Strange to treat war as “vacation,” but it serves as the recommitment ceremony these two needed.
 (The screenplay won the Oscar for best story.)

 “A LETTER TO THREE WIVES” (dir.
 Joseph L. Mankiewicz, 1949)

 More threatening than ambition or boredom, another woman figures in this drama nominated for the best picture Oscar (it won for best screenplay and directing).
-At the outset, the wives of three couples, friends who socialize together, receive a letter from Addie Ross, the other woman that all their husbands admire, maybe even loved at one time.
+At the outset, the wives of three couples, friends who socialize together, receive a letter from Addie Ross, the other woman whom all their husbands admire, maybe even loved at one time.
 In it, she informs them that, by that evening, they will learn which of their husbands she ran away with.
 The day, then, becomes a trust exercise as all three, together chaperoning a children’s cruise, ruminate over their marriages, reexamine the chinks therein, and wonder: Is it my husband?
 Jeanne Crain plays the newest member of the circle and the least confident of her husband (Jeffrey Lynn).
 Ann Sothern, playing a woman trying to make a career in advertising, seems surer of her husband, a teacher played by Kirk Douglas.
 The most combative marriage seems the likely target: A wealthy businessman, played by Paul Douglas, fears his wife, played by Linda Darnell, married him for his wealth, not love.
 This film comes at marriage from the inside — where marriages live or die — and examines the greatest threat to that emotional core: the marriage-annihilating threat posed by another woman or of course another man.
 The superb ensemble acting here underscores what all want: enduring love, enduring marriage.

 “JOURNEY TO ITALY” (dir.
 Roberto Rossellini, 1955)